Hanger Mill

-Hanger Mill, also known as Huff Mill, is a historic grist mill located at Churchville, Augusta County, Virginia.
-It was built about 1860, and is a 2 1/2-story, limestone and heavy mortise-and-tenon frame building with a metal gable roof and weatherboard siding.
-It has an attached one-story office structure.
-The mill operated until 1940, and retains most of its milling machinery.
+Hanger Mill, also known as Huff Mill, is a historic grist mill located at Churchville, Augusta County, Virginia, built about 1860.
+It is a 2 1/2-story, frame building on a stone foundation with an overshot wheel that operated until 1940.
+It has been partially restored, and retains most of its milling machinery.

 It was listed on the National Register of Historic Places in 1991.